 Belfast Stories: Planning Application for £100m Landmark Visitor Attraction Set for Submission

-The project, which will transform a 5,000 square metre site at the junction of Royal Avenue and North Street — including the Grade B+ listed former Bank of Ireland building — is expected to attract over 700,000 visitors annually and support up to 760 jobs during its construction and launch phases.
+The project, which will transform a 5,000 square metre site at the junction of Royal Avenue and North Street — including the Grade B+ listed former Bank of Ireland building — is projected to attract up to 1.5 million visitors annually and contribute £358 million in direct Gross Value Added to the Northern Ireland economy between 2025-2026 and 2055-2056.
+The development is expected to support up to 760 jobs during its construction and launch phases.

 Background

 Belfast Stories has been in development since 2022, with Belfast City Council working alongside architects TODD Architects and Snøhetta to develop a vision for a multi-purpose cultural and tourism destination that celebrates Belfast's history, culture, and people.
-The project is partially funded through the Belfast Region City Deal and represents one of the most significant cultural investments in the city's recent history.
+The project is a cornerstone of the Belfast Region City Deal — a £1 billion co-investment package aimed at fostering inclusive economic growth — and will receive £65 million in public funding from the City Deal, allocated for the delivery period from 2026 to 2032.

 Key Developments